emanueleyeboah/DrNormanBoulang-Tributepage/README.md

-# DrNormanBoulang-Tributepage
+DrNormanBoulang-Tributepage

-This is a freecode camp responsive web design project
+This is a complete  graded tribute page project given by Freecode camp under the responsive certificate program.

-Check out the Tribute page for Dr. Norman Boulang on the link below:
+Click the link below to check the project:

 https://emanueleyeboah.github.io/DrNormanBoulang-Tributepage/

-NB: Not yet responsive